 Because they're mostly cloud-based, Chromebooks have less local storage than most other laptops, usually between 16GB and 32GB of space.
 This means you should be fairly familiar with how to use the cloud if you plan on buying a Chromebook.

 Instead of running Windows, Chromebooks use Chrome OS.
-This means you can't install traditional Windows programs on them, only what's available in the Chrome Web Store.
+This means you can't install traditional Windows programs on them, only what's available in Google Play, which includes Android apps.
 Because Chrome OS is primarily based off of the Chrome browser, many of the apps that you select are really just bookmarks that take you to websites (for example, the Google Docs app takes you to docs.google.com).

 Chromebooks do not have a built-in CD or DVD drive.
 You can still play media from a USB drive or from saved files, but if you're looking for a computer to play your CDs and DVDs, a Chromebook may not be for you.